 13 January 2006 A secret session of the Holy Synod formally removed the Patriarch from office.
 He was placed under incommunicado house arrest at his official residence and his car was confiscated.

-31 December 2015 Abune Dioskoros died.
-No successor was appointed, but a cleric who had been excommunicated by Patriarch Antonios, Abune Lucas, has been leading the church unofficially.
+31 December 2015 Abune Dioscoros died.
+No successor was appointed, but a cleric who had been excommunicated by Patriarch Antonios, Abune Lukas, began leading the church unofficially.

 8 August 2016 The Eritrean Orthodox Church website published pictures of Patriarch Antonios meeting a delegation of monks, scholars and government officials, and embracing fellow bishops.
 The website stated that the Patriarch had signed a letter admitting to “every mistake which he committed ten years ago when he was Patriarch, which were the reasons for his dethronement” and stated that he said: “I am apologising with all my heart and willingly to continue in harmony and I confirm that with my official signature.”